How I save, spend & live with purpose

 Money isn’t our only resource.
 We’ve been programmed to try and solve every problem with money.
 Instacart instead of asking your neighbor for a cup of sugar.
 Let’s look to our community first before buying ourselves out of a jam.
 Money can buy happiness, but only up to a point (and that point is an income somewhere between $70,000 and $150,000 a year).
 Experiences, not things, are what makes us happy.

 Abundance is a mindset.
 It’s quieting the wanting mind, it’s being satisfied with enough.
 Basic human needs should not be commodified.
 There is enough to go around; anyone who says differently is trying to sell you something.
-(The World Health Organisation estimates that around 828 million people were affected by hunger in 2021.
-Meanwhile, global agricultural systems produce 4 million metric tonnes of food each year.
+(The World Health Organization estimates that around 828 million people were affected by hunger in 2021.
+Meanwhile, global agricultural systems produce 4 million metric tons of food each year.
 If the food were equitably distributed, this would feed an extra one billion people.)